CindyLinz/Perl-JSON-XS-ByteString/README.md

 Before calling to JSON::XS::encode\_json.
 This function will transfer (modify the input data directly)

 - each non-string, non-arrayref, non-hashref scalar into multibyte-char string value
-- each bytes (utf8-octet) into multibyte-char string value
+- each whole bytes (utf8-octet) into multibyte-char string value. when there're any malform octets, transfer them to questionmarks(?).

 After that, the function will then transfer

 - each multibyte-char string back to bytes (utf8-octet)
+- each questionmark back to original malform octets

 ### $json\_string = encode\_json\_unsafe($perl\_value)